Skip to main content

 The attributes “Invoice Reference”, “Document Date”, and “Invoice Value” match exactly in both of the invoices being compared.
 The attribute “Vendor Name” is a fuzzy match.
 Here's how the fuzzy match is determined:

-3. Check for matches with the given string similarity metric and the given threshold.
+• Using the edited vendor name, the app checks for matches with the given string similarity metric and the given threshold.
 If the string similarity exceeds the threshold, the strings are considered an approximate match.

 Invoice A